louis-alexandre-laguet/ollama-chat-bot/README.md

 ## Licenses

 The Ollama Chatbot project uses several third-party Python libraries, each distributed under its respective license.
 The complete list of dependencies and their licenses is provided in [LICENSES.md](LICENSES.md).

+### Key Points:
+- This project is developed under open-source guidelines and complies with the licenses of all dependencies.
+- Any questions regarding the usage or distribution of these dependencies can be directed to [Louis-Alexandre Laguet](https://w3.ibm.com/#/people/109542706).

+Please consult the [LICENSES.md](LICENSES.md) file for more details.

+## Contributing

+Contributions to the Ollama Chatbot project are welcomed.

+To contribute:

+1. **Open an Issue:** Report bugs or suggest features by creating a new issue in the [Issues](https://github.ibm.com/Louis-Alexandre-Laguet/ollama-chat-bot/issues) section.
+2. **Submit a Pull Request:** Fork the repository, make your changes, and submit a pull request for review.

+## Contact

+For any questions or support, please reach out to [Louis-Alexandre Laguet](https://w3.ibm.com/#/people/109542706).